dart-lang/sdk/pkg/analyzer/doc/implementation/coding_style.md

 This section documents the styles we have agreed to follow.

+### Effective Dart

+We follow the styles laid out by [Effective Dart][effective dart], the Dart style guide, unless otherwise noted below.
+Most of the rules in Effective Dart have lint rules that keep us honest, but not all.

 ### Lint rules

 - `flutter_style_todos` - Keeps our todo format canonical.